storj/docs/app/(docs)/object-mount/getting-started/enforced-posix-access/page.md

 ## Common patterns

 Below are some common behaviours and patterns that you might want to implement when using enforced POSIX access.
-For more examples, see  ref`user-guide-posix-examples`.
+For more examples, see [user-guide-posix-examples](todo).

 ### Setting default permissions for new files